 Many people put off estate planning either due to lack of motivation or the assumption that they don’t have enough assets to make it worthwhile.
 However, a good estate plan covers who would make decisions for you about your finances and your health if you were no longer able to, no matter your age or level of wealth.
 And when it comes to getting started, there’s no time like the present.

 Here’s a look at four reasons why estate planning is important.

 Many people think an estate plan deals exclusively with financial assets.
 But that’s only a part of it.
 The most basic estate planning documents should include:

-Hermann advises clients to spend time thinking through their goals.
-Closely following that is appointing people to play key roles for “in the event of” scenarios.
-Here’s Hermann’s advice to consider and discuss with your attorney:
+Part of estate planning includes appointing people to play key roles for “in the event of” scenarios.
+Consider and discuss the following roles with your attorney.

 Taxes are an inevitable part of life, but there are ways to minimize the taxes that will be payable on your death.
 As part of your estate planning process, you’ll estimate your total assets, which include:

 Federal estate tax is payable if your assets reach a certain threshold at the time of your death; currently, this is $12.92 million or more per individual.
 This tax must be paid before your assets are distributed to your beneficiaries.

 Ideally, your estate plan will include tactics that will reduce your overall assets to less than the estate tax threshold.
 These tactics could include charitable giving, an irrevocable trust or an irrevocable life insurance trust (ILIT) policy.

 Gifting to loved ones is another way to reduce the amount of your total assets during your lifetime.
 Importantly, you won’t have to pay gift tax as long as you stay under the gift tax limit (which is $17,000 per recipient in 2023).